tigressine/curator/docs/README.md

 # curator
-Organize and archive pictures and videos
+Organize and archive pictures and videos.

+This project is indefinitely on ice, but will be picked up again in the future.